weaponsforge/adventofcode/README.md

 This repository contains solutions and a local development environment for the [Advent of Code](https://adventofcode.com/) event puzzles using TypeScript/JavaScript.

-The codes are structured in a way that discusses and walks through the solution steps for the AoC quizzes rather than focusing on AoC's competitive programming.
+- The code repository structure follows a way that discusses and walks through the solution steps for the AoC quizzes rather than focusing on AoC's competitive programming.
+- The quizzes were solved for fun (unlocking the 2024 AoC Chrismas symbol 🎄) and brain exercise purposes.
+Therefore, no GPT or AI completion was used for solving, as advised on the AoC website.
+- These codes may get occasional optimization updates and solutions using other languages from time to time.

 ### 🎄 Advent of Code Quiz Information